JonAbrams/synth/README.md

 The easiest web framework for synthesizing API-first web apps that also have web front-ends.

-**Current status**:

-- Nearly everything outlined below is available.
-All that's missing is production server support.
-In other words, it only launches the server in dev mode currently.
-[2014-01-05]
+## Current status

+**Version 0.2.0 (latest)**:

+- Everything outlined in the readme below should be working… with the following caveat.
+- Despite being functional, **_synth_ is not yet ready for production**.
+It hasn't been tested in production and since it's in active development, implementation and interface details are likely to change rapidly.

 [![Build Status](https://travis-ci.org/JonAbrams/synth.png?branch=master)](https://travis-ci.org/JonAbrams/synth)

 Using Node.js to make an API-first web app is awesome but it has become rather complicated requiring knowledge of various technologies built on Node.js like _npm_, _grunt_, _bower_, and _express_, plus experience in how to organize and layout the app's folder structure.
-This has resulted in a needlessly steep learning curve for newbies, and a huge variation in app structure for pros.
+This has resulted in a needlessly steep learning curve for newbies, and huge variability in app structure for pros.

 _Synth_ simplifies making Node.js web apps by providing a single command-line tool to create, manage, and serve up such web apps.
 It makes building API-first web apps easier by letting you design your API with an easy to follow directory structure.
 It is a web API and app framework leveraging the best existing Node.js tools available.

-_Synth_ provides a full assets pipeline out of the box, allowing you to use CoffeeScript, LESS, Stylus, and Jade right away. _Synth_ will also precompile, minify and concatenate your assets when set to run in production mode.
+_Synth_ provides a full assets pipeline out of the box, allowing you to use CoffeeScript, SASS, Stylus, and Jade right away. _Synth_ will also precompile, minify and concatenate your JS and CSS assets when set to run in production mode.

 _Synth_ simplifies the process of generating and organizing API endpoints for your app.
 More on that later.